Rice In Sri Lanka - Rice Diseases

 Plant parts that are infected could be, leaves, nodes, panicles, or seeds.

-Rice blast is named as leaf blast, node blast, panicle blast, or neck rot, based on the part of the plant infected.
+Rice blast is named as leaf blast, nodael blast, panicle blast, or neck blast, based on the part of the plant infected.

-Spindle-shaped leaf spots with brown or reddish/yellowish-brown margins, ashy centers, and pointed ends.
+Spindle-shaped leaf spots with brown or reddish/yellowish-brown margins, ashy centers, and pointed ends are the common symptom.